AhmadShahid/csv-editor/README.md

 # CSV Editor

 Edit your CSV data with no hassle.
-A simple utility that you can use to perform the following operations on your CSV files:
+A simple utility that you can use to edit (Delete rows, update, Sort etc) your CSV files

-- Update rows
-- Sort rows by columns
-- Delete rows
+## Why I created this?

-**Why I created this?** because I had a few moments of free time and creating a utility that may help me (and you?!) in my usual activity of playing with CSV files in order to migrate data seemed like a good idea.
+Because I had a few moments of free time and creating a utility that may help me (and you?!) in my usual activity of playing with CSV files in order to migrate data seemed like a good idea.

 ## How to use?